 How is the course assessed

 Assessment is through a series of assignments, including written assignments, group work and presentations.
 The course includes both practical and theoretical elements and is currently delivered over two days a week.

 Our College works closely with local organisations such as Queens Park Rangers Football Club, DASH (Disability Association Hillingdon), Blaze Netball Team, and Brunel Ducks Basketball Team to combine education alongside hands-on experience in a sporting context.
 By maximising the time in and out of the classroom students will have a chance to apply their knowledge to practice.
 By the end of the course students will have achieved a more in depth scientific understanding, relevant work experience and professional skills.
 Assessments mirror this approach with a wide variety of practical and theoretical methods employed.

 Where next - Further Studies

-The college is linked with University of Brighton and other surrounding Universities that offer a further two years / final third year of study to achieve a full BSc (HONS) Degree.
+The college is linked with University of Brighton and other surrounding Universities that offer a further two years / final third year of study to achieve a full BA (HONS) Degree.